dhortela/dd2dpy/README.md

 ```

 ## Speedup with Fortran subroutines

 The subroutines to calculate the Peach-Koehler (PK) force on dislocations are rather time consuming.
 A Fortran implementation of these subroutines can bring a considerable seepdup of the simulation.
 To install these faster subroutines, a Fortran compiler is required, e.g. gfortran.
 On MacOS, this can be achived by installing the command line tools with `xcode-select --install`.
-The embedding of the Fortran subroutines into Python is accomplished with the leightweight Fortran wrapper [fmodpy](https://pypi.org/project/fmodpy/).
+The embedding of the Fortran subroutines into Python is accomplished with the lightweight Fortran wrapper [fmodpy](https://pypi.org/project/fmodpy/).

 To activate the Fortran subroutines, issue the command